Law Office FAQ

 How can I preserve my estate and assets?

-Most people spend too much money on a divorce.
-The family is always better served if the marital estate remains with one or both of the parties, ultimately the children, rather than paid out as legal fees.
+In our opinion, most people spend too much money on a divorce.
+The family is always better served if the marital estate remains with the family, no matter who gets it.
+If it can remain with one or both of the parties, ultimately the children, rather than paid out as legal fees the family recovers economically much faster.
 Separation and divorce are expensive.
 The family budget, at a time when it is already strained, takes on the added costs of legal fees, attorneys, second households and therapy.
-It may also require mediation fees and custody evaluation costs.
+It may also require mediation fees and mental health evaluation costs.
 Taking actions to carefully plan the added layers of cost will preserve the estate.
-Though not an easy task, being candid about divorce, having those difficult, critical conversations, not keeping things secret and/or hiding assets help to control the time and cost of a divorce.
+Though not an easy task, being candid about divorce, having those difficult, critical conversations, not keeping things secret and/or hiding assets help to control the time and cost of a divorce. preserves the resources for both parties.

 Who is Brigid’s ideal client?